Do You Charge For an Initial Visit?

 Why Do Teeth Move After Getting Braces Removed?

-Teeth move throughout life whether you have worn braces or not.
+Teeth move throughout life whether you have or have not previously gone through orthodontic treatment.
 It is part of the natural aging process.
 This is why retainer wear is recommended indefinitely while you sleep to maintain orthodontic results throughout your lifetime.